Crosstalk and transitions between multiple spatial maps in an attractor neural network model of the hippocampus: Collective motion of the activity (II): Overview of results

 \item in addition to the motion of the center of the clump, the activity profile $\rho(x,t)$ shows fluctuations around the equilibrium profile $\rho^*\big(x-x_c(t)\big)$.
 Those fluctuations are small, of the order of $N^{-1/2}$.

 \end{itemize}

 Informally speaking the clump has the status of a quasi-particle.
 It behaves like a quasi-rigid body, moving in space, and the only time-dependent and relevant variable to consider is the position of its center, as was already observed in simulations of previous models \cite{Samsonovich97}.
-The properties above and the calculation of the diffusion coefficient are presented in Section \ref{sec:pure}.
+The properties above and the calculation of the diffusion and mobility coefficients are presented in Section \ref{sec:pure}.

 How does this result extend to the case of multiple environments?
 We assume that the load and the level of noise are such that the clump is the stable phase of the system.
 The crosstalk between the environment in which the activity is localized and the other maps encoded in the couplings now hinders the motion of the clump center $x_c$.
 This effect can be intuitively modeled by the presence of an effective free energy potential acting on the clump, varying with the center position, $x_c$.
 We expect that this potential will be random and quenched (independent of time).
 This phenomenon is illustrated in Fig.~\ref{paysage} which sketches the free energy of the clump as a function of $x_c$.
 Two important features of this free energy landscape are the typical height of free energy fluctuations, $\Delta F$, and the typical space scale over which fluctuations are correlated, $\ell_b$.
 Those two quantities will be computed in Section \ref{sec:activated}.
 The barrier height $\Delta F$ is found to increase as the square root of the number $N$ of cells, which makes the diffusion coefficient vanish as the exponential of minus the square root of $N$.
-Hence, diffusion is strongly activated and the clump remains trapped at specific space locations when the size of the neural population exceeds a few tens or hundreds, depending on the values of the control parameters.
+Hence, diffusion is strongly activated and the clump may remain trapped for a long time at specific space locations when the size of the neural population exceeds a few tens or hundreds, depending on the values of the control parameters.
 In practice, therefore, diffusion is possible in a small part of the stability region of the clump phase (close to the small $\alpha$ and large $T$ border) only.
-As expected the maximal size $N$ for which diffusion is possible increases with the fraction of silent cells in each environment (about 50 to 80\% according to experiments \cite{ThompsonBest89}).
+As expected the maximal size $N$ for which diffusion is possible increases with the fraction of silent cells in each environment (this fraction ranges from 50 to 80\% according to experiments \cite{ThompsonBest89}).